-People Are Dying For Donald Trump Jr. To Tweet The Alleged "Pee Tape"
+People Want Donald Trump Jr. To Tweet The "Pee Tape"

 On Tuesday, Donald Trump Jr. released a transcript of emails he exchanged with Rob Goldstone, a publicist who wanted to set up a meeting with a Russian "government attorney" to possibly get intelligence on Hillary Clinton.
 The emails don't show that Trump Jr. did any thing illegal per se, but the conversation did contradict his statements from over the weekend, in which he alleged that he didn't know who he was meeting with or why.
 But while the Trump administration worked to smooth out the finer points of the story in the press on Tuesday, it seemed people on Twitter wanted Donald Jr. to tweet the infamous "pee tape" instead.